-Abdominal compartment syndrome (ACS) is the life-threatening clinical state of increased intra-abdominal compartment pressure (IAP).
-Radiological diagnosis is difficult and usually raised when a collection of imaging findings are present in the appropriate clinical setting or if the signs on sequential imaging studies are seen to progress.
-Diagnosis is usually clinically supported by elevated intravesicular pressure which closely parallels IAP.
+Abdominal compartment syndrome (ACS) is a life-threatening clinical state of increased intra-abdominal compartment pressure (IAP) of more than 20 mmHg.
+Radiological diagnosis is difficult and usually suggested when a collection of imaging findings are present in the appropriate clinical setting or if the signs on sequential imaging studies are seen to progress.
+Diagnosis is usually clinically supported by elevated intravesicular pressure which closely parallels intra-abdominal compartment pressure.

 Patients present with one or many organs failing due to the elevated pressure in the abdomen having direct or indirect effects on the major body systems.
 Most patients will have abdominal distension.
-Patients often have multifactorial disease and injuries, and ACS is particularly associated with:
+Patients often have multifactorial disease and injuries, and abdominal compartment syndrome is particularly associated with:

 - acute respiratory distress syndrome (ARDS)